Exercises You're Not Doing Right, Causing Back Pain

-The purpose of the abs (rectus abdominis muscle), contrary to popular belief, is not to flex/bend forward like a with crunch or sit-up.
-In essence, it’s to anti-extend, so you’re not compressing your spine in an aggressive low back arch.
+The purpose of the abs (rectus abdominis muscle), contrary to popular belief, is not to flex/bend forward like with crunches and sit-ups.
+The abs prevent excessive extension (bending backward), so you’re not compressing your spine in an aggressive low back arch.

-As you’ll see in the video example below, with poor form (red arrow), the abs are unable to maintain a quality connection, resulting in excessive arching of the low back.
-In the example of good form (white arrow), the abs are maintaining connection, allowing the other core musculature to do their jobs well.
+As you’ll see in the video example below, with poor form (red arrow), the abs cannot maintain a quality connection, resulting in excessive arching of the low back.
+In the example of good form (white arrow), the abs maintain connection, allowing the other core musculature to do their jobs well.

 5. Glute Bridge

 Glutes are more than just “junk in the trunk!”⠀

 The glutes are one of, if not the largest, most powerful muscles in the body.
 They are a primary mover in bipedal propulsion; otherwise, known as walking and running.

 The position of our low back and pelvis directly influences the glute’s ability to function. ⠀